-This slogan will be displayed along with a toll-free phone number of SAMHSA's free and confidential National Helpline that is available 365-day-a-year for treatment and referral information service both in English and Spanish for individuals and families facing mental and/or substance use disorders.
-For example, placing this banner in Rutgers buses, where many students as well as community members use through out Camden, New Brunswick, and Newark, would raise awareness and provide information for those struggling with substance abuse disorder as well as families or friends affected by them.
+This slogan will be displayed along with a toll-free phone number of SAMHSA's free and confidential National Helpline that is available 365 days a year for treatment and referral information service both in English and Spanish for individuals and families facing mental and/or substance use disorders.
+For example, placing this banner in buses, where many students as well as community members use, would raise awareness and provide information for those struggling with substance abuse disorder as well as families or friends affected by them.

 Another strategy to circulate this information is posting this picture on social media, such as Instagram, Facebook, and Twitter, which many students utilize.
-This could be a full-blown campagin where the use of hashtags and sharing the picture would incentivize those who share through a raffle to win a prize (example: Starbucks gift card, Visa gift card).
+This could be a full-blown campagin where the use of hashtags and sharing the picture would incentivize those who share through a raffle to win a prize (example: Visa gift card).
 Through sharing this picture through an online campaign, students could freely share their experiences and thoughts on substance abuse and open up discussions with their peers.